 While the results proved dazzling, Apple still needed a hit product to take things to the next level.
 Fortunately, Cupertino had the iMac G3 up its sleeve.
 Going on sale on August 15, 1998, the brightly colored, translucent Macintosh helped turn around Apple for good.

-Add in the iBooks and, a couple years later, the iPod, and Apple would be well on its way to becoming the titan we know today.
-Pretty amazing how much things can change in 20 years, right?
+Add in the clamshell iBook laptops and, a couple years later, the iPod, and Apple would be well on its way to becoming the titan we know today.
+Pretty amazing how much things can change in a few decades, right?

 Were you an Apple fan in 1998?
 Let us know your memories of this time in the comments below.